xorxyz/ansi-ui/README.md

 A curses-like library with a high-level API for Node and the browser.

-This library was forked from `chjj/blessed`.
+This library is a fork of `chjj/blessed`.

 Goals:

 1. Stay as close as possible to the original `blessed` APIs.
-2. Remove unecessary parts from the core.
+2. Strip down, maybe modularize.
 3. Have everything work in the browser by default.